tigera-cs/Calico-Enterprise-Networking-Training-FR/1. Install Calico Enterprise/README.md

 ```
 9. Store the passsword where you can retrieve it later for subsequent labs.

-10. Open Kibana login page by clicking on the Kiaban icon on the Manager UI navigation bar on the left side of your browser page.
+10. Open Kibana login page by clicking on the Kibana icon on the Manager UI navigation bar on the left side of your browser page.
 You should a page similar to the following.
 Insert your username and password.

 ![kibana](img/4.Calico-enteprise-kibana.JPG)